 Asperger syndrome is a disorder on the autism spectrum most often diagnosed in childhood or adolescence.
 The disorder does not impact cognitive ability but can affect the individual's understanding of social cues.
 People with Asperger's often excel in fields like mathematics, computer science, linguistics, and music, and have average or above-average IQ.
 As they reach adulthood, their perceived issues often lessen as they become more adept at socially acceptable behavior.

 Those with Asperger syndrome are often unable to pick up on social cues around them.
-They may not laugh or cry when a situation warrants these emotions.
-They often fail to understand jokes and tend to take things literally.
-Someone with Asperger syndrome may make comments inappropriate for certain situations, or they may continue a conversation past a socially acceptable point, unaware of social "cues" given by those uncomfortable or disinterested in the conversation.
+They may fail to laugh or cry when a situation warrants these emotions, struggle to understand jokes, and take things literally.
+Someone with Asperger's may make comments inappropriate for the situation, or they may continue a conversation past a socially acceptable point, unaware of social "cues" given by those uncomfortable or disinterested in the conversation.
 This lack of awareness of another person's feelings is not intentional rudeness.
-Instead, neurologists think certain areas of the brain are different structurally than someone who does not have Asperger syndrome.
+Instead, neurologists think certain areas of the brain are structurally different in people with the disorder.
 One theory maintains that abnormal development of embryonic cells in utero affects the connectivity and final structure of the brain.
-This may cause alterations in neural circuits controlling behavior and cognition.
+This may cause alterations in the neural circuits that control behavior and cognition.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.